fedoranimus/todoist-api/source/includes/_projects.md

 Argument | Description
 -------- | -----------
-ids | List of the ids of the projects to delete (unique numbers or temporary string ids).
+ids | List of the ids of the projects to delete (numbers or temp ids).

 ## Archive a project